Man dies after shooting on East Pembroke Avenue

 Hampton fire and rescue transported a man to the hospital where he was pronounced dead.

 An initial investigation reveals there was a gather at the location.
-During the gathering, there was an argument between the male victim and male suspect.
+During the gathering, there was an argument between the Cooper and a male suspect.

 The incident is under investigation.
 Police did not clarify is a suspect was taken into custody.